dexidp/website/content/docs/configuration/oauth2.md

 ```
 * `passwordConnector` -  specifies the connector's id that is used for password grants

+{{% alert title="Warning" color="warning" %}}
-**WARNING:** The password grant type is not recommended for use by the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-13#section-3.4) because of serious security concerns.
+The password grant type is not recommended for use by the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics-13#section-3.4) because of serious security concerns.
 Please see [oauth.net](https://oauth.net/2/grant-types/password/) for additional information.
+{{% /alert %}}